neutrinojs/neutrino/packages/neutrino-preset-react-components/README.md

 ## Requirements

-- Node.js v6.9+
+- Node.js v6.10+
 - Yarn or npm client
-- Neutrino v5
+- Neutrino v6
-- React, ReactDOM, and React Addons CSS Transition Group (peer dependency)
+- React, React DOM, and React Addons CSS Transition Group

 ## Installation

 `neutrino-preset-react-components` can be installed via the Yarn or npm clients.
 Inside your project, make sure `neutrino` and `neutrino-preset-react-components` are development dependencies.
-You will also need React and ReactDOM for actual component development.
+You will also need React and React DOM for actual component development.

 #### Yarn